 Public trash washed into the Mission Reach following rain events (in lbs.)

-Therefore, other variables, such as public behavior and attitudes toward trash, must also be a factor in the amount of public trash washed into the Mission Reach during rain events.
+Other human variables, such as public behavior and attitudes toward trash, are assumed to also be a factor in the amount of public trash washed into the Mission Reach during rain events.

 Put simply, the main recommendation is, please do not litter!
-Because every citizen plays a critical role in the health of area creeks and rivers, the River Authority recommends everyone throw trash in appropriate waste receptacles and follow recycling guidelines to properly reduce, reuse, and recycle.
+Every citizen plays a critical role in the health of area creeks and rivers, the River Authority recommends everyone throw trash in appropriate waste receptacles and follow recycling guidelines to properly reduce, reuse, and recycle.
 You are also encouraged to make sure trash and recycling containers are properly and securely covered and not overloaded as wind and rain can blow waste from the container onto the ground.
 It’s important for each citizen to help keep their neighborhood clean and pick up trash in area parking lots and throughout community.
 Join the River Authority and take the pledge and “Don’t Let Litter, Trash Your River.”
 Together, we can make a difference and keep our San Antonio River Basin trash free.

 Another action citizens can take to help is to become a River Warrior, the River Authority’s volunteer group that assist with different community service projects such as cleaning up the Mission Reach following significant rain events.
 The River Warriors are also provided learning opportunities where they can get more information about the River Authority’s commitment to safe, clean, enjoyable creeks and rivers.
-Sign up here to become a River Warrior.
-You may also want to participate in the annual Basura Bash clean-up event.
+Sign up HERE!